Dirty Pair: Project Eden

 Dirty Pair: Project Eden, known in Japan as Dirty Pair: The Movie (ダーティペア劇場版, Daati Pea Gekijou-ban), is a 1986 Japanese science fiction action anime film directed by Kōichi Mashimo and animated by Nippon Sunrise.
 The film is based on the Dirty Pair anime series, and follows protagonists Kei and Yuri as they investigate mysterious activities on the planet Agerna.
 The film was originally released in Japan on November 28, 1986, and was later licensed for release in North America in 1994 by Streamline Pictures.
-It was later redubbed and released on DVD on November 9, 2003 by ADV Films.
-The Streamline version was directed by Carl Macek.
+It was later redubbed and released on DVD on November 9, 2003, by ADV Films.

 Plot

 After stopping a group of Vizorium smugglers, Kei and Yuri, the Lovely Angels (more commonly known as the Dirty Pair), are sent on a mission to Agerna, a planet rich with Vizorium, a mineral necessary for space travel.
 They are sent to stop the mysterious attacks on mining operations that have the governments of the world pointing fingers and blaming each other.
 While the pair bathe, Carson D. Carson, a former member of the group of smugglers they stopped on their last mission, interrupts their baths by falling through a vent.
 While Kei and Yuri get out of the bathtubs and question Carson, they are attacked by strange alien monsters that force the Angels to flee, leaving their equipment behind and wearing nothing but towels.

 The Lovely Angels are forced to ally with Carson to stop Dr. Wattsman, a mad scientist bent on taking a long dormant alien race, the Sadinga, to its final evolutionary form.
 After they are captured by Dr. Wattsman, it is revealed that Carson was really trying to obtain a rare World War II-vintage wine.
 Carson D. Carson is forced to fight Bruno, Dr. Wattman's servant.
 Kei witnesses the fight and initially believes that Carson is killed by Bruno, but later discovers he survived.
 Kei, Yuri, and Carson take Wattsman and Bruno into custody.
 However, Carson accidentally activates Wattsman's equipment and Sadingas all over the planet are awakened and cause chaos.